Time-saving ways to insert formulas into Excel

 Functions are predefined formulas in Excel.
 They eliminate laborious manual entry of formulas while giving them human-friendly names.
 For example: =SUM(A1:A3).
 The function sums all the values from A1 to A3.

-If you want full control of your function’s insertion, using the Excel Insert Function dialogue box is all you ever need.
+If you want full control of your function’s insertion, using the Excel Insert Function dialog box is all you ever need.
 To achieve this, go to the Formulas tab and select the first menu labeled Insert Function.
 The dialogue box will contain all the functions you need to complete your financial analysis.

 For quick and everyday tasks, the AutoSum function is your go-to option.
 Navigate to the Formulas tab and click the AutoSum option.
 Then click the caret to show other hidden formulas.
 This option is also available in the Home tab.